xlwings/xlwings/docs/reports.rst

 This feature requires xlwings :guilabel:`PRO`.

 xlwings Reports is a solution for template-based Excel and PDF reporting.
+Put differently, xlwings Reports turns Excel into a desktop publishing software.
 It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition/manipulation) from the Excel template (layout/formatting).

 xlwings Reports supports all commonly required components: